johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-04-20-ts-loader-goes-webpack-5.md

     .replace(/\//g, '/');
 ```

 If you look closely at the `replace` you'll see that I'm globally replacing `'/'` with  `'/'` *rather* than globally replacing `'\'` with  `'/'`.
-This wasted time this caused...
+The wasted time this caused...
 I could weep.

 I generally thrashed around for a bit after this.
 Going in circles, like a six year old swimming wearing one armband.
 Then [Tobias kindly volunteered to help](https://github.com/TypeStrong/ts-loader/pull/1251#issuecomment-805143890).
-This much I've learned from a career in software: if a talented people offer their assistance, grab it with both hands!
+This much I've learned from a career in software: if talented people offer their assistance, grab it with both hands!

 I'd been trying be as "learn in public" as possible about the issues I was facing on the pull request.
 The idea being, to surface the problems in a public forum where others can read and advise.
 And also to attempt a textual kind of [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).